Potassium Benefits Your Heart, Bones, and More

 Potassium is both a mineral and an electrolyte that helps maintain nerve function and regulate muscle contractions.
 It also helps the body balance the fluids and minerals going in and out of the cells while keeping your blood pressure steady.
 Potassium’s effect on muscles is especially important for the heart, which is a muscle itself and is particularly sensitive to the mineral’s presence.

 According to the Food and Nutrition Board of the Institute of Medicine, adults should consume 4,700 mg of potassium each day to lower blood pressure, reduce salt sensitivity, and minimize the risk of kidney stones.
-When testing your blood, your doctor is looking for a safe potassium level that falls somewhere in between 2.5 and 5.0.
+When testing your blood, your doctor is looking for a safe potassium level, one that falls somewhere in between 2.5 and 5.0.
 A level higher than 6.0 is considered dangerous.

 How Potassium Benefits Heart Health